paulinoprojects/AWS/data_storage.md

 - Objects: Functions like a file
 - Keys: Serves as the logical name of an object (the file name)
 - Object URLs: Each object in the bucket has a URL
-- Eventual Consistency: may take time to get copy across avaliability zones
+- Eventual Consistency: May take time to get copy across avaliability zones
-  - Great for static website hosting

 ### Common S3 Operation
 - Creating and deleteing buckets